Power loom: Looms and the Manchester context

 The development of the power loom in and around Manchester was not a coincidence.
 Manchester had been a centre for Fustians by 1620 and acted as a hub for other Lancashire towns, so developing a communication network with them.
-It was an established point of export using the meandering River Mersey, and by 1800 it had a thriving canal network, with links to the Ashton Canal, Rochdale Canal the Peak Forest Canal and Manchester Bolton & Bury Canal.
+It was an established point of export using the meandering River Mersey, and by 1800 it had a thriving canal network, with links to the Ashton Canal, the Rochdale Canal, the Peak Forest Canal and the Manchester, Bolton and Bury Canal.
 The fustian trade gave the towns a skilled workforce that was used to the complicated Dutch looms, and was perhaps accustomed to industrial discipline.
 While Manchester became a spinning town, the towns around were weaving towns producing cloth by the putting out system.
 The business was dominated by a few families, who had the capital needed to invest in new mills and to buy hundreds of looms.
 Mills were built along the new canals, so immediately had access to their markets.
 Spinning developed first and, until 1830, the handloom was still more important economically than the power loom when the roles reversed.
 Because of the economic growth of Manchester, a new industry of precision machine tool engineering was born and here were the skills needed to build the precision mechanisms of a loom.